Kim Kardashian Instagram Confirms Kylie Jenner, Khloe Kardashian, And Her Own Baby And Pregnancy News?

 Bustle pointed out to readers that Kim never makes a social media move without careful calculation.
 Consequently, after looking through Kardashian’s past Instagram photos and captions, it appears that Kim confirmed all three Keeping Up With The Kardashians baby bump and pregnancy rumors in one single cryptic clue.

-Rumors about Khloe’s, Kylie’s and Kim’s babies continue to soar.
+Rumors about Khloe’s, Kylie’s, and Kim’s babies continue to soar.
 But the publication detected what seems like a huge hint that’s been hiding until now.

 “As speculation around the rumored Kardashian pregnancies wears on, it looks like the biggest clue may have been hiding in plain sight: on Kim Kardashian’s Instagram.”

 Travel back to September 3.
 That’s the date of the mysterious photo that Kardashian posted that is now thought to contain her cryptic clue about Khloe’s and Jenner’s babies.
-Even though Kim is thought to have confirmed her own third baby via surrogate in a Keeping Up With The Kardashians promo, her early September photo may have been her first actual confirmation.
+Even though Kim is thought to have confirmed her own third baby via a surrogate in a Keeping Up With The Kardashians promo, her early September photo may have been her first actual confirmation.
 But did Kardashian also hide hints of Kylie Jenner’s and Khloe’s alleged pregnancies in that same picture and caption?

 What Do Fans Know About Khloe, Kim, And Kylie Baby Rumors?

 Bustle also noted that even though Khloe Kardashian and Kylie have avoided elaborate explanations for those pregnancy rumors, fans have concluded from multiple reports that the sisters are pregnant.
-Jenner’s baby daddy is reportedly rapper Travis Scott, while Kardashian’s baby father is allegedly Cleveland Cavaliers player Tristan Thompson.
+Jenner’s baby daddy is reportedly rapper Travis Scott, and Kardashian’s baby father is allegedly Cleveland Cavaliers player Tristan Thompson.

-As always, the Keeping Up With The Kardashians clan’s mom and manager Kris Jenner managed to have the perfect response to all the rumors.
+As always, the Keeping Up With The Kardashians clan’s mom and manager, Kris Jenner, had the perfect response to all the rumors.

 “[Kylie Jenner has] not confirmed anything.
 I think it’s kind of wild that everyone is just assuming that that’s just happening.”

 On Twitter, Kim described some of the stories about Jenner’s pregnancy as “fake” but neither confirmed nor denied the baby rumors.
-That leaves Instagram, where the biggest clue about the Kardashian sisters’ and Kylie’s baby may have been hiding in plain sight.
+That leaves Instagram, where the biggest clue about the Kardashian sisters’ and Kylie’s baby might have been hiding in plain sight.

 Kim Kardashian Posts Clues In Caption: Photo’s Worth A Thousand Rumors